 ‘Hergo’ is a tough variety with high harvest potential.

-To learn more about the sea berry plant, visit these links:
+Want to learn more about the sea berry plant?

 Visit these links:

 Seaberry – Hippophae rhamnoides L from North Dakota State University